 The CEO Mindset

-Your value to the business changes when you scale.
+Your value changes when you scale.
 In the field, your value is your labor.
-In the office, your value is your strategy, your sales, and your leadership.
-It's often hard for contractors to 'stop working,' but remember: spending an hour improving your bidding process is worth ten hours of framing when it comes to the long-term growth of your company.
+In the office, your value is strategy, sales, and leadership.
+One hour improving your bidding process is worth ten hours of framing when it comes to long-term growth.